 - The capstone proposal must be presented both in writing and orally.

 - Obtain Human Subjects approval if indicated.

-- Submit a copy of approved capstone proposal and the Statement of Mutual Agreement to Academic Services.
+- Submit a copy of approved capstone proposal and the Statement of Mutual Agreement to Student and Academic Services.

 Step 6: Conduct the project and write the final report.